cmattson/consort/README.md

 Consort currently supports ActiveRecord 5 and Mongoid 6.

-While MongoMapper support was available in a previous Consort release, MongoMapper is no longer actively updated and does not support current versions of Mongo or Rails.
+While MongoMapper support was available in a previous Consort release, MongoMapper is no longer actively updated and does not support current versions of the `mongo` gem or Rails.

 ### Continuous Integration